'Unspeakable horror': the attacks on Hiroshima and Nagasaki - RFI

 Tokyo (AFP)

-Japan this week marks the 75th anniversary of the atomic bomb attacks on Hiroshima and Nagasaki, which killed over 200,000 people and left many more deeply traumatised and even stigmatised.
+Japan on Thursday marked 75 years since the world's first atomic bomb attack, which killed around 140,000 people in Hiroshima and left many more deeply traumatised and even stigmatised.

 Here are some facts about the devastating attacks: